Tim O’Mara litigates clients’ highest stakes antitrust and unfair competition matters in federal and state courts across the US.

 • Sun World International

 He routinely distills complex fact patterns, and their underlying economics, into persuasive arguments before courts and juries coast to coast.
-A known entity across the antitrust bar, Mr. O’Mara lends his exemplary negotiation skills and credible presence at trial to each matter he works on, helping to ensure a successful resolution.
+A known entity across the antitrust bar, Tim lends his exemplary negotiation skills and credible presence at trial to each matter he works on, helping to ensure a successful resolution.
+A recognized leader at the firm, Tim has served as local Litigation Department Chair for the Bay Area and as a member of the global Finance Committee.

-Mr. O’Mara’s extensive experience in complex antitrust matters includes representing:
+Tim’s extensive experience in complex antitrust matters includes representing:

 • Union Pacific, as co-trial counsel, in a purported multibillion-dollar price-fixing case related to fuel surcharges